aqbotash/monopolyGame/README.md

 Chances -> tasks where player's money can increase or decrease according to the task which is written in chance card.
 In this game, there is only 5 cards.
 Finally, when there is only one player left, program will end game and announce the winner.
 <!-- Monopoly game logic written in c++ -->
-Fisrt players enter the number of players, and program creates players according to the given number and game will start immediately.
-Die will be rolled for every players one by one.
-There are only 5 chance cards.
 <!-- C++ knowledge -->
 Object Oriented Programming
 <!-- Further development -->